ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureLaunch.rst

 IProcedureLaunch
 ================

-.. py:class:: IProcedureLaunch
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureLaunch

    object

    Interface used to access the options for a launch procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureLaunch

 Overview
 --------